MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 :::tip

-If you have `nix-shell` available, enter into `nix-shell` and it will automatically setup the development environment.
+If you have `nix` installed and `nix-shell` available, enter into `nix-shell` and it will automatically setup the development environment.

 :::